 Make a clear outline of my Dissertation

-Right I’m admitting it exists and that’s the first step to solving a problem right- don’t know why that has come out like an AA meeting speech.
-Obvs when I’m home in Peterborough I don’t have access to the libs, so I need to do practically all my research before I come home for Easter.
-As I would ideally like to write and finish my dissertation before I return to York in April.
-I say that now, but I’ll probs be too distracted by um, a blade of grass, or my dog’s ass to actually want to do that.
+I need to do practically all my research for my dissertation before I come home for Easter, as I would ideally like to write and finish my dissertation before I return to York in April.
+I say that now, but I’ll probably be too distracted by um, a blade of grass, or my dog’s cute face to actually do that.

 Make the most of what’s on offer in York

-Ugh I sound like one of those cliche American sorority girls, or something that was said at fresher’s week, but damn they actually got a point.
-It’s easy to get distracted by well the work and stress at uni, or what’s for dinner, so you miss that play you wanted to see, or that yoga class you desperately wanted to go to, to sit and wonder whether you could eat a Dominos family meal deal by yourself.
-It took two days, but yeh I did it.
-Proudest achievement to date, ty ty.
+It’s easy to get distracted by well the work and stress at university, or what’s for dinner, so you miss that play you wanted to see, or that yoga class you desperately wanted to go to, to sit and wonder whether you could eat a Domino’s family meal deal by yourself.
+But I want to make the most of the opportunities at University while I still can!